Philadelphia Phillies

 Atlanta Braves

-The Atlanta Braves and Philadelphia Phillies meet again on June 28, 2025, in a crucial National League East matchup.
+The Atlanta Braves will host the Philadelphia Phillies on June 28, 2025, in a crucial National League East matchup.
 The Braves are struggling this season with a record of 37-44, while the Phillies are thriving at 48-34.
-In their last outing yesterday, the Braves fell to the Phillies, continuing their below-average performance.
+In fact, the Braves recently suffered a humbling 13-0 defeat at the hands of the Phillies, who have been riding a wave of momentum with their dominant performance.

 Philadelphia Phillies Insights